RiskWithTaylor/RiskWithTaylor/README.md

 📌 I aim to become a risk expert working at the intersection of:
 **→ Insurance | Cybersecurity | Public Policy | FinTech**

 Long-term?
-I want to use quantitative insights to influence decision-making in **underrepresented, high-risk systems** — especially within **healthcare access and Technology**.
+I want to use quantitative insights to influence decision-making in **underrepresented, high-risk systems** — especially within **Healthcare access and Technology**.

 Moreover, I want to bridge my Information Technology backround + academia research by becoming a **future educator** at a university later in my career